barbazul/1kfa/mod_guide_gm.md

 > obsessed, working sometimes until dawn.
 >
 > [Ask the player]
-> What was Gandlin's favorite breakfast food?
+> What was Gandlin's favourite breakfast food?
 >
 > One dawn it was Gandlin that was taken.
 >
-> [Describe the scene of Gandlin's disappearance, using the favorite
+> [Describe the scene of Gandlin's disappearance, using the favourite
 > breakfast food to paint the picture]
 >
 > Following the trail of clues, you came to the locked gate to the yard